| Jonny interviewed in The Herald. 6th April It comes so naturally MARIANNE GRAY talks to a surprisingly

 rendered mute from unendurable experiences on the front lines.

+Any thought of him as a lightweight evaporated.
 He has done his time for the Brit Pack, working abroad in

 America, in Afterglow, as Julie Christie's younger man ("she